 Take a look below to get a snapshot of our research projects, and click to your right to request additional information!

 The Power of Produce is an annual research report published by Food Marketing Institute, conducted by 210 Analytics, LLC and sponsored by Yerecic Label, the Southeast Produce Council (SEPC) and Burris Logistics and launched annually at SEPC’s Southern Exposure This study takes a deep dive into the preparation and consumption habits of produce shoppers.
-Now in it’s third year, this research provides groundbreaking insights into produce buying habits that you don’t want to miss.
+Now in it’s fourth year, this research provides groundbreaking insights into produce buying habits that you don’t want to miss.

 Insight from The Power of Produce 2016: 34 percent of shoppers say that recipes from grocery stores would help them include more fresh fruit and vegetables across meal occasions.

 The Protein and the Plate research study was conducted by Midan Marketing and Meatingplace Magazine, and sponsored by Yerecic Label in December 2014 to explore recent meat trends including consumer pricing concerns, health and wellness needs, and flavor trends.

 Insight from Protein and the Plate: 48 percent of shoppers cite recipes as their information resource when trying new meats, equal to recommendations from family and friends.

 In 2013, Yerecic Label contracted Midan Marketing to conduct focus groups to explore the appeal of Protein and Produce Recipe Labels and Special Effects.
 Two focus groups were conducted for each industry targeting primary grocery purchasers and a mix of demographics.

 Insight from Protein and Produce Recipe Label Focus Groups: Respondents in both groups spent a lot of time talking about the importance of appealing pictures.
 And in many of the labels they were shown, a quality image of a prepared meal is what drew them in or is what made them really like a certain label.